 Individuals face PC 220 charges if they commit assault and plan to carry out another felony.
-In general, the subsequent felony is a sex crime.
-The court uses PC 220 charges when individuals commit assault in conjunction with an attempt to commit:
+In most cases, the subsequent felony is a sex crime.
+However, there are instances in which other felonies are involved.
+The court often uses PC 220 charges when individuals commit assault in conjunction with an attempt to commit:

 - Rape (including statutory, spousal, and rape in concert with another person)

 - Lewd acts with a child under 14

 - Forcible sexual penetration with a foreign object

 As you can see, these are all felonies related to sex crimes.
 However, individuals may also face PC 220 charges if they assault someone with the intent to commit mayhem.
 Penal Code 203 defines “mayhem.”
 According to PC 203, individuals commit mayhem if they:

 - Render a body part useless